epogrebnyak/justpath/README.md

 justpath --includes bin
 ```

-Are there any direcotries in `PATH` that do not exist?
+Are there any directories in `PATH` that do not exist?

 ```console
 justpath --invalid